Latest on the spread of coronavirus around the world

-(Reuters) - France and Spain joined Italy in imposing lockdowns on tens of millions of people, Australia ordered self-isolation of arriving foreigners and other countries extended entry bans as the world sought to contain the spreading coronavirus.

-Several countries imposed bans on mass gathering, shuttered sporting, cultural and religious events, while medical experts urged people to practice “social distancing” to curb the spread.
+(Reuters) - Coronavirus fears led to a historic drop in U.S. stocks, shut borders and disrupted daily life around the world, as governments took increasingly drastic measures to try to reduce the severity of the global outbreak.

-- Globally over 174,100 have been infected and nearly 6,700 have died.
+- Globally, over 174,100 have been infected and nearly 6,700 have died.

 - For interactive graphic tracking global spread: open tmsnrt.rs/3aIRuz7 in an external browser

-- U.S. states pleaded with the Trump administration on Monday to coordinate a national response, saying patchwork measures enacted by state and local authorities were insufficient.
+- U.S. states pleaded with the Trump administration to coordinate a national response.

-- A U.S. sailor aboard a warship ship tested positive for the coronavirus for the first time, the U.S. Navy said on Sunday.

-- Guatemala logged its first fatality on Sunday as nations in South and Central America ramped up, with Panama banning entry of non-resident foreigners and Honduras closing its borders to passenger traffic for a week.
+- The U.S. Centers for Disease Control and Prevention reported 3,536 cases of the coronavirus as of 4 p.m.
+ET on March 15, an increase of 1,858 cases from March 13, and said the number of deaths had risen by 27 to 68.

+- Canada closed its borders to all foreign nationals except U.S. citizens and permanent residents on Monday.

 - China has sent a flight to Milan, Italy to pick up citizens and overseas students, state-run CCTV reported on Monday.